Optimization of conveyance of quantum particles by moving potential well: Model and method

 The eigenvalues of the bound states of $\H_0$ are given by

 where $n$ is a non-negative integer such that the inside of the brackets in the above equation is positive~\cite{text:Landau-Lifshitz}.
 The number of bound states in the trapping potential is given by this relation.
-The wavefunction of the bound state is given by the Jacobi polynomial as
+The wave function of the bound state is given by the Jacobi polynomial as